Magicka: Main story

-The wizards destroy Assatur and are hailed as hero's as the Order throw a celebration party back at Castle Aldrheim.

 Release

-The game's first expansion is Magicka: Vietnam, a short themed co-op campaign and a single challenge map which was released on April 12 for $4.99 on Steam, GamersGate and other digital distribution channels.
-The expansion takes its artistic liberty further by setting the background in the Vietnam War and fighting Vietcong-themed enemies (Vietcong Goblins, for instance) with weapons in that era (e.g. AK-47).
+The game's first expansion is Magicka: Vietnam, a short themed co-op campaign and a single challenge map which was released on April 12 on Steam, GamersGate and other digital distribution channels.
+The expansion takes its artistic liberty further by setting the background in the Vietnam War and fighting Vietcong-themed enemies, with weapons in that era.
 Players also have access to a new napalm magick, which takes the form of an airstrike.
-The expansion was intended as reference to Battlefield: Bad Company 2: Vietnam as can be seen from the promotional trailers/posters.

-Magicka: Marshlands, released April 26, 2011, adds a new challenge location; a haunted marsh involving waves of undead.
+Magicka: Marshlands, released April 26, 2011.
+The expansion pack adds a new challenge location; a haunted marsh involving waves of undead.

 Magicka: Caverns, released alongside Magicka: Marshlands as a free update adds a new challenge location; a cavern where the players fight waves of goblins, trolls, dwarves and beholders.

 Magicka: Nippon adds a kimono robe, a katana and a bamboo staff.
 For a limited time 50% of the revenue from Magicka: Nippon sales goes towards the Japanese Relief effort.

 A PvP (Player vs. Player) mode was released on June 21 allowing players to fight against each other 1v1 and 2v2 matches.
 Several new maps specifically for the PVP mode were also released, some for free and others as paid DLC.

-As of November 2011, many new maps and new player models (new robes) have been released - some paid and others for free including a robe referencing the buggy state of the game at launch (Patched Robe with Bugged Staff, and the Crash To Desktop magick) and more referencing Warhammer 40,000 and Star Trek among others.
+As of November 2011, many new maps and new player models (new robes) have been released—some paid and others for free including a robe referencing the buggy state of the game at launch (Patched Robe with Bugged Staff, and the Crash To Desktop magick) and more referencing Warhammer 40,000 and Star Trek among others.
 In addition, on November 16 a large technology update was released for the game which updated the engine and graphics, fixed bugs, and added a Fairy Familiar to revive players who are playing through the adventure mode solo.
-The Familiar is intended to parody Navi in the Legend of Zelda series of games.